-The school is a cashless, our ‘Pay Online’ system is used for all payments eg activity fees, school donations, etc along with special fundraising activities and events.
+The school is cashless, our Kindo online ordering and payment system is used for all payments ie activity fees, school donations, etc along with special fundraising activities and events.
 Parents register for secure access to their child’s account details using internet banking, account2account transfer or credit cards (fees apply on credit cards).
 Receipts are issue for each transaction.
-The office staff can help you set up your Online Account.
+Our office team can help you set up your Kindo Account.
 Students should not bring money or other valuables to school.

 Whole school newsletters are published regularly during the term.
 Syndicate newsletters are sent at the beginning of each term, outlining programmes and events for the term ahead.
 Other communication is published as required.
-All families will receive an email links to all communications which are posted on the school website.
+All families will receive notification of all communications through the School App, Hero student and community feeds and they are available on the school website.

 PARKING PERMIT HOLDERS

 Parking permit holders are permitted to enter the carpark area in front of the school, access is only allowed between 3.05pm and 3.15pm.

 We welcome parent helpers in the school.
 Family members or friends are invited to help with the class programme, especially at reading and written language times.
 We also seek parent help with swimming, road patrol, library times, trips, shows and special events.
 Please discuss your availability with the teacher so you can be used effectively.
 We also need volunteers for general library support and for processing library books and teacher resources on an ongoing basis.

 Please report to the school office to sign in, wear a visitor’s badge and sign out when you leave.

 During the year official photographs are taken and made available to students.
 These include individual photos of each student plus class and group photographs.